kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-registry.md

 ## Helm Chart repository as registry

-A [helm chart repository](https://helm.sh/docs/topics/chart_repository/) can be used to store versioned addon packages.
+A [Helm Chart repository](https://helm.sh/docs/topics/chart_repository/) can be used to store versioned addon packages.
 [ChartMuseum](https://chartmuseum.com/) is an open-source, easy to deploy, Helm Chart Repository server.

 In this tutorial, we are going to use [ChartMuseum](https://chartmuseum.com/) to build our repository.
-If you already have one without ChartMuseum, don't worry.
+If you already have one, don't worry.
 You can still follow these steps, except that you cannot utilize `vela addon push` command and will have to manually upload your addon.
+Note: registries that are compatible with ChartMuseum (e.g. Harbor) should also work.

 Follow the instructions [here](https://chartmuseum.com/#Instructions) to set up your ChartMuseum instance.